pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled WordPress/local-development.md

   git clone git@github.com:pantheon-systems/example-fe-site.git .
   ```
 - Consult `.env.example` to create the required environment variables files for
-  your Front-end Site.
+  your frontend site.
 - Run `lando start` to start the containers.
 - Install the WordPress site and activate the plugin `WP Gatsby` if your
-  Front-end Site is using Gatsby.
+  frontend site is using Gatsby.
-- To start your Front-end site, run `lando npm run develop`.
+- To start your frontend site, run `lando npm run develop`.
 It will now be
   available at the URL specified in the `proxy` section of the `.lando.yml`
   file.